FAA Electronic Signature Template: A Compliance Guide

 SOMA Software is designed to take the complexity out of this process.
 Our platform provides a single, secure place for all your critical aviation files, helping you meet FAA requirements without the headache.
 By integrating aircraft document management directly into your operational workflow, you can ensure every piece of paperwork is accounted for, properly signed, and ready for inspection at a moment's notice.
 It’s about transforming your document management from a source of stress into a streamlined, reliable part of your daily routine.
 This gives you more time to focus on keeping your fleet in the air, confident that your records are organized, secure, and fully compliant.

-Centralize Your Aircraft Documents
+Keep All Your Aircraft Documents in One Place

 A scattered document system is an open invitation for compliance issues.
 When records live in different folders, emails, and physical binders, it’s nearly impossible to maintain control.
 SOMA provides a centralized repository for every document related to your fleet.
 This means maintenance records, flight logs, and registration paperwork are all stored in one secure, easily searchable location.
 This is especially important when dealing with digital signatures.
 The FAA has clear rules and will not accept scanned or faxed copies of handwritten signatures.
 It requires what it calls a "true" digital signature.
 With a centralized system like SOMA, you can ensure every document uses the correct, compliant format, eliminating the risk of submitting invalid paperwork and facing rejection.

-Reduce Compliance Risk Across Your Fleet
+Stay Compliant Across Your Entire Fleet

 Compliance isn't just about having the right documents; it's about proving their integrity.
 SOMA's platform is built to help you meet the FAA's strict standards for digital records.
 For a digital signature to be valid, it must securely verify the signer's identity and show their name and title.
 Our system helps you manage this by ensuring every digital action is tracked and auditable.
 This reduces the risk of human error and protects your documents from unauthorized changes.
 By using a platform designed for aviation compliance, you can be confident that your records will stand up to scrutiny during an audit.
 This proactive approach to aircraft maintenance management helps you stay ahead of regulatory changes and keep your fleet operational without interruption.